 Causes of phlebitis

-- Venous insufficiency
+- Venous insufficiency.

-- Changes to the blood circulation
+- Changes to the blood circulation.

 Symptoms of phlebitis

-- Constant pain in the calves
+- Constant pain in area of the affected vein.

-- The area is warm
+- The area is warm.

 - Accelerated heart rate

-Remedies for phlebitis
+Natural remedies for phlebitis

 Also read: The Benefits of Cranberry Juice